Dherukumar/DSA/javascript/Java/InterviewCodingquestion.md

 	}
 }
 ```
-## How to reverse a string without inbuild method
+## 2.How to reverse a string without inbuild method
 ```
 public class Main
 {